Speakers

 Mark Oakley

 Mark Oakley is the Dean of Southwark and a Festival of Preaching favourite.
 He is a Visiting Lecturer in the Department of Theology and Religious Studies, Kings College London; Visiting Scholar at Sarum College, an Ambassador for StopHate UK, Patron of Tell MAMA (supporting those affected by anti-Muslim hate crime) and a Trustee of the Civil Liberties Trust.
-His books include By Way of the Heart: the Seasons of Faith, My Sour Sweet Days and The Splash of Words which won the Michael Ramsey Prize.
+His books include By Way of the Heart: The Seasons of Faith, My Sour Sweet Days and The Splash of Words which won the Michael Ramsey Prize.

 Mark was given the Lanfranc Award for Education and Scholarship by the Archbishop of Canterbury last year.